Dill

 Fresh fronds can be frozen (chopped in ice cube trays with water) or dried, though drying loses roughly half the volatile oil content.
 Freezing preserves flavor better for cooked applications.

-Related crops: Cucumber, Lettuce
+Related crops: Cucumber, Lettuce, Chervil, Lovage

 Growing Dill?
 Track your harvest value and break-even date in the Garden ROI app.